 The Customer is Always Right?

 It happens in every profession.
 Customers questioning the practices and opinions of experts, but, thankfully, that old adage “The customer is always right,” doesn’t really work in the medical field.
-In this case, patients ask questions that are completely out of their depth instead of trusting the credibility of the technician, who went to school for 2 to 4 years and probably has more experience in radio imaging services than them.
+In this case, patients ask questions that are completely out of their depth instead of trusting the credibility of the technologist, who went to school for 2 to 4 years and probably has more experience in radio imaging services than them.
 Also, the symbol of what an x-ray looks like is pretty universally recognized so why is it that people can’t seem to understand that radiation penetrates the entire area being examined?

 X-Rays Hurt So Good

-At one point or another, radiology technicians have heard patients explain how the X-rays “felt.”
+At one point or another, radiology technologists have heard patients explain how the X-rays “felt.”
 Sorry to break it to you folks, but you were either making it up or possibly having a paranormal encounter in the X-ray room.
 The fact of the matter is that a human cannot feel X-ray radiation.
 Should someone tell the patients the truth?
 Better to simply bite your tongue.